 The Home Office is offering £12.8m for new facial recognition technology according to a tender notice from Home Office Procurement published on 12 June.

-iOS App of the Week I almost decided not to review Over 40 Magnifier, simply because of its rather insulting name.
+iOS App of the WeekiOS App of the Week I almost decided not to review Over 40 Magnifier, simply because of its rather insulting name.
 I may be over 40 but my eyeballs haven’t given up the ghost just yet.
 Nonetheless, this simple little app has still proven to be very useful and has taken up permanent residence on my iPhone.

 Prime Minister David Cameron has dismissed as "nonsense" claims that suggest a "nod and wink" arrangement had been struck between his Conservative Party and Rupert Murdoch's British newspaper business News International.